 Thanks to a world-leading economy that stretched as far as China by the 14th century, the soft Venetian dialect has a wide range of influences.
-If you’re planning a stay at the historic Palazzo di Pietro, remember that the traditional apéritif here is a biancheto, also known as a glass of white wine.
+If you’re planning a stay in the historic city of Venice, remember that the traditional apéritif here is a biancheto, also known as a glass of white wine.
 Afterwards, order the celebrated canocie e peoci – mantis shrimp and mussels – from Remigio, at a trattoria patronised by discerning Venetians.
 Finally, remember that those enchanting boats that will sail you around this magical city are called vaporetti.

 If you’re heading off to the tranquillity of Villa Storia on the western shore of Lake Garda, you can leave the Martini glasses at home.
 The local apéritif of choice is a lively blend of sparkling white wine and liqueur called a pirlo – ask for a Franciacorta with Campari or Aperol to really blend in.
 Sip yours slowly on the shores of the lake, admiring the gentle ripples cast by the two prevailing winds – the pelèr from the North and the ora from the South.